Sky322/TheLittleBlimp/README.md

 The player will use WASD or the arrow keys to move the ship across the screen.
 You will shoot with the left mouse button and have a special move with the right.

-###Alien Enemys
+Alien Enemys

 ------------------------

 * UFOs that hover and shoot projectiles straight across the sceen
 * small fast UFOs that dive bomb the player
 - **Ground unit that shots destroyable projectiles towards player**
 * MotherShip large ship with **destroyable projectiles that track** and small projectiles that shot diagonal and straight

-###PowerUPs
+PowerUPs

 ------------------------

 - FireUP: makes player shoot projectiles at 2X speed
 - BulkUP: makes player shot 2X as wide
 - Health: Gives back one health point to player
-	- **GunUP: makes player shoot 3 projectiles, one straight one at 45 degrees up and down from there**
+-__GunUP: makes player shoot 3 projectiles, one straight one at 45 degrees up and down from there__

 powerups last 20 seconds

-###HUD
+HUD

 ------------------------

 - Health bar
 - Pause button
 - Active PowerUP
 - **progress bar**

 ability to pause the game
 obstacles such as buldings or windmills that the player can crash into